bishwajeetsharma/UploadDownloadResources/README.md

-This is just a fun springboot project to upload and download resources.
-Resources are saved in a mysql db.
+This is just a fun springboot project to lean SSL/TLS communication,(One-way, two-way ssl) using springboot.